Haileycsya/ActionsDemo/README.md

 ```

 ## Some Example workflows:
-main: A simple say hello workflow which will be triggered when `push` code to this repo.
+* `main`: A simple say hello workflow which will be triggered when `push` code to this repo.
-AzureLoginOIDC: Login Azure with OIDC by Azure/Login.
+* `AzureLoginOIDC`: Login Azure with OIDC by Azure/Login.
-AzureLoginSecret: Login Azure with secret by Azure/Login.
+* `AzureLoginSecret`: Login Azure with secret by Azure/Login.
-AzureCLISample: Execute an Azure CLI script with inline commands by Azure/CLI.
+* `AzureCLISample`: Execute an Azure CLI script with inline commands by Azure/CLI.
-AzureCLISampleForFile: Execute an Azure CLI script with the file in my repo by Azure/CLI.
+* `AzureCLISampleForFile`: Execute an Azure CLI script with the file in my repo by Azure/CLI.
-add-labels: Configure default labels for issues and PRs.
+* `add-labels`: Configure default labels for issues and PRs.
-SetIdleLabel: Set the `Idle` label for issues which have been open for 1 day with no activity.
+* `SetIdleLabel`: Set the `Idle` label for issues which have been open for 1 day with no activity.